windowsloth/delaunay/explanation.md

 To quickly go over that again, if the left possibility is valid, then check if the right possibility is also valid.
 If so, then test if the right possibility is within the circle formed by the left possibility and ``` base ```.
 If it does, then connect ``` base ``` to ``` rmaybe ```.
 If both possibilities are valid, but the right one does not fall inside the circle, then we can connect ``` lmaybe ``` to ``` base ```.
 If the left possibility wasn't valid to begin with, then the right possibility must have been (otherwise we would have exited the loop already), so we can go with that.

 Then all we have to do is close the loop, set ``` leftedge ``` to ``` leftoutside ``` and ``` rightedge ``` to ```rightoutside ```, and return those values!
 That's all there is to it.
 There's a fair amount going on, and it can be hard to keep track of which edge is facing what way, but the actual resulting code isn't that long or complicated.
 Once the data structure is set up properly, it all comes together in a pretty nicely.
+The paper does also propose an incremental algorithm, but I haven't yet tried to get that working.
+I will update this page if I decide to take that on.